ethanselzer/react-touch-position/README.md

 `shouldDecorateChildren` : Boolean - Defaults to true.
 Optionally suppress `touchPosition` decoration of child components by setting this prop false.

-## Companion Project
-For mouse position tracking, see [react-cursor-position](https://www.npmjs.com/package/react-cursor-position).
-It has a similar architecture and interface.

 ## Support